stevenewey/octograph/README.rst

 Running on docker
 ====

+You can also run octopgrah using the Dockerfile within the `app` directory.
+The only difference between from the script above is that no local installation is required just mount the config file into docker, ensuring the path to your local `ini` file is correct and run the docker command.

 .. code::bash
-    docker-compose up -d # start InfluxDB and Grafana in Docker docker build ./app -t octograph # build the docker image, only needs done first time or whenever you update the repository docker run \
+    docker-compose up -d # start InfluxDB and Grafana in Docker docker build ./app -t octograph # build the docker image, only needs done first time or whenever you update the repository docker run --volume=`pwd`/octograph.ini:/usr/src/app/octograph.ini --network="container:octo-influxdb" octograph --from-date=2018-10-20 # run octograph using the same network as influxdb open http://localhost:3000
-	--volume=`pwd`/octograph.ini:/usr/src/app/octograph.ini \ # mount your ini file into the appropriate place in the container --network="container:influxdb" \ # use the same network as the InfluxDB container octograph --from-date=2018-10-20
-    open http://localhost:3000